Morafeno, Arivonimamo

 Morafeno is a rural municipality in Madagascar.
 It belongs to the district of Arivonimamo, which is a part of Itasy Region.
 The population of the commune was estimated to be approximately 11,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 96% of the population of the commune are farmers, while an additional 2% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are cassava and potatoes.
 Services provide employment for 2% of the population.

 Geography

-Morafeno is linked to Arivonimamo by an Provincial road of 20 km that had to be renovated by its citizens to be practicable.
+Morafeno is linked to Arivonimamo by a Provincial road of 20 km that had to be renovated by its citizens to be practicable.